galvisf/frame_postprocess/README.md

 - *Galvis, F. A., Deierlein, G. G., Zsarnoczay3, A., and Molina Hutt, C., (2022).
 Seismic screening method for tall pre-Northridge welded steel moment frames based on the collapse risk of a realistic portfolio.
 (In preparation).*

 ## What can I use it for?

 ### Plotting frame elevations
+The package has multiple functions to read and store in the proper format the output files from OpenSees tcl models.
+These outputs are conveniently stored in .csv files appropiate for the loss assessment package `pelicun` (https://github.com/NHERI-SimCenter/pelicun).
+Detailed results that include hinge rotations, damage index for welded connections, and panel zone response and stored in a unique HDF file.

+### Plotting frame elevations
 The package is capable of plotting 2D frames with any of the following configurations: